Excel Guide: Remove Blank Rows Or Cells

 How to Delete Blank Rows In Excel Using Go To Special

-In our source example we have a list of beverages and their corresponding prices.
+In our source example, we have a list of beverages and their corresponding prices.
 We would like to delete the empty rows.

 Screenshot showing the source data which contains a list of beverages and their corresponding prices.

 • So, the first thing we need to do is select the data range of interest, which in this case is cell range A2:B8.
-This is the cell range that contains the data and the blanks.

 Screenshot showing the cell range A2:B8 highlighted.